 The best place to get a bus for Sainj Valley is Aut.
 This is the place you get on the Delhi-Chandigarh-Mandi-Kullu-Manali route, just before Bhunter.
-If you have taken that route, you will rememeber the tunnel you cross after Mandi.
+If you have taken that route to Manali before, you will remember the tunnel you cross after Mandi.
 That is the Aut Tunnel.
 After that you will find the Aut town and bus stand, from where all the buses to Sainj and Tirthan Valley leave, along with Banjar, Jibhi, and Jalori Pass.
 The buses keep going regularly throughout the day.
 So, you can take any bus going towards Kullu or Manali but get down at Aut and look for a local bus.
 But how to know which bus to take?
-Primarily the buses will be going to two places, Sainj & Neuli.
+Primarily the buses will be going to two places, Sainj Neuli.

 Bus to Sainj